top of page

 Spamming websites using bots for the theft of information or any malicious activities.

-How to find and then eliminate the Invalid traffic (IVT)?
+How to find and eliminate Bots or Invalid Traffic (IVT)?

 1. Examine all the reports of where the traffic is coming from and then act accordingly.
-Using a third party tool, you can also know the IP address and domains of IVT.
+Using a third party tool, you can also know the IP address and domains of bots/IVT.

 2. If you are using paid traffic for your website, then you may get more IVT.
 So, compare your traffic with different paid media and track what comes with least IVT.

-3. Traffic coming from the data center is often confused with the authentic audience, but it is not always true.
-For instance, a new pilot blacklist is made by Trustworthy Accountability Group (TAG) which displays all the data center IP addresses.
+3. Traffic coming from the data centre is often confused with the authentic audience, but it is not always true.
+For instance, a new pilot blacklist is made by Trustworthy Accountability Group (TAG) which displays all the data centre IP addresses.
 You can use this blacklist to segregate the non-human attacks.

 4. Your demand partner can help you solve this issue.
-So, as soon as you detect IVT, talk to them.
+So, as soon as you detect bot/IVT, talk to them.